mkotsovoulou/python/labs/grades/README.md

 {% next %}

 ## Check your code, using the check tool

 ```
 check50  mkotsovoulou/python/main/labs/grades
 ```

 ## Check the styling of your code, using the style tool

 ```
 style50  mkotsovoulou/python/main/labs/grades
 ```

-## Submit your code
+## Submit your work

 ```
 submit50  mkotsovoulou/python/main/labs/grades